Advance-fee scam: History

 The modern scam is similar to the Spanish Prisoner scam that dates back to the late 18th century.
 In that con, businessmen were contacted by an individual allegedly trying to smuggle someone who is connected to a wealthy family out of a prison in Spain.
-In exchange for assistance, the scammer promised to share money with the victim in exchange for a small amount of money to bribe prison guards.
+The scammer promised to share money with the victim in exchange for a small amount of money to bribe prison guards.

-One variant of the scam may date back to the 18th or 19th century, as a very similar letter, entitled "The Letter from Jerusalem."
+One variant of the scam may date back to the 18th or 19th century, as a very similar letter, entitled "The Letter from Jerusalem".
 This is illustrated in the memoirs of Eugène François Vidocq, a former French criminal and private investigator.
 Another variant of the scam, dating back to ca. 1830, appears very similar to emails today: "Sir, you will doubtlessly be astonished to be receiving a letter from a person unknown to you, who is about to ask a favour from you..." and goes on to talk of a casket containing 16,000 francs in gold and the diamonds of a late marchioness.

-The modern day transnational scam can be traced back to Germany in 1922 and became popular during the 1980s.
+The modern-day transnational scam can be traced back to Germany in 1922 and became popular during the 1980s.
 There are many variants of the template letter.
 One of these, sent via postal mail, was addressed to a woman's husband to inquire about his health.
 It then asked what to do with profits from a $24.6 million investment and ended with a telephone number.

 Other official-looking letters were sent from a writer who said he was a director of the state-owned Nigerian National Petroleum Corporation.
 He said he wanted to transfer $20 million to the recipient's bank account—money that was budgeted but was never spent.
 In exchange for transferring the funds out of Nigeria, the recipient would keep 30% of the total.
 To get the process started, the scammer asked for a few sheets of the company's letterhead, bank account numbers, and other personal information.
 Yet other variants have involved mention of a Nigerian prince or other member of a royal family seeking to transfer large sums of money out of the country—thus, these scams are sometimes called "Nigerian Prince emails".